Lugrion/cmc-game/README.md

 ## 🤝 **Contributing**
 If you find any bugs or have suggestions for new fighters or features, feel free to open an issue.
 I’d love to hear your feedback!

+**Currently working on adding mobile web compatibility.
+Game is currently playable in desktop broswers only.**

 ---

 ## 📝 **License**